DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 The first update can take a significant amount of time, particularly on older Raspberry Pi models.
 After the first update, establish a habit of weekly updates.
 This will not only keep your OS secure, it will shorten the time required for each update.

-1. Open a command prompt (either from the desktop or using SSH.)
+1. Open a command prompt (either from the Raspberry Pi Desktop desktop or using SSH.)
 2. Update the list of available software with `sudo apt-get update`
 3. Install any available upgrades with `sudo apt-get upgrade`
 4. Reboot the system when finished with `sudo shutdown -r now`